 Textbooks and stationery are at present issued, generally speaking, without any separate charge.
-Books remain the property of the School and a charge is made for any lost, damaged, or defaced.
-A small number of necessary items (a dictionary, mathematical instruments, etc.) are normally bought by boys.
+Books remain the property of the School and a charge is made for any unreturned, damaged, or defaced.
+Books should be returned promptly as requested, to avoid charges.
+A small number of necessary items (a dictionary, mathematical instruments, etc.) are normally bought by students.
 We recommend Heinemann's School Dictionary or the Pocket Oxford Dictionary.
-There are also charges made to boys in the Fifth Year who choose to take advantage of the careers profiling and interviews that are run through Cambridge Occupational Analysts.
+There are also charges made to students in the Fifth Year who choose to take advantage of the careers profiling and interviews that are run through Cambridge Occupational Analysts.